-- 5. The theory of comparative advantage underlies the shape of the production possibility curve.
-By taking advantage of each person's comparative advantage, higher total output can be reached than if each produced all goods on his or her own, or if each produced goods for which he or she did not have a comparative advantage.
-As more and more of a good is produced, resources that have less of a comparative advantage are brought into the production of a good, causing the production possibility curve to be bowed outward. - 6. a.
-See the accompanying graph. - b.
-As the output of food increases, the trade-off between food and clothing is increasing.
-To illustrate, giving up 4 of clothing (from 20 to 16) results in a gain of 5 food (from 0 to 5), but giving up another 4 clothing (from 16 to 12) results in a gain of 4 food (from 5 to 9), and this pattern continues.
+5. The theory of comparative advantage underlies the shape of the production possibility curve.
+If each person's comparative advantage is taken advantage of, higher total output can be reached than would be the case if each produced all goods on his or her own or if each produced goods for which he or she did not have a comparative advantage.
+As more and more of a good is produced, resources that have less of a comparative advantage are brought into the production of a good, causing the production possibility curve to be bowed outward.

+6. a.
+See the accompanying graph.